Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-1.md

 }
 ```

-Next, following a Golang convention, we'll implement a function that'll simplify creation of a block:
+Next, following a Golang convention, we'll implement a function that'll simplify the creation of a block:

 ```go
 func NewBlock(data string, prevBlockHash []byte) *Block {